SentryPeer/SentryPeer/README.md

 ### IPv6 Multicast Address

-The project has an IANA IPv6 multicast address for the purpose of sending messages between SentryPeer peers
+The project has an IANA IPv6 multicast address for the purpose of sending messages between SentryPeer peers.

     Addresses: FF0X:0:0:0:0:0:0:172
     Description: SentryPeer